 You may see employees who are always at their desk and work through lunch as loyal.
 In fact, this can be counter-productive.
 Taking regular short breaks between work tasks and a longer break at lunchtime actually helps productivity, partially through reducing stress levels.

-Annual leave is important for reducing stress levels and increasing productivity too.
+Annual leave is important for reducing stress levels, improving mental health, and increasing productivity too.
 Check out our article on encouraging employees to take annual leave to find out more about how to ensure staff take leave to recharge, as well as how holiday management software can help.

 Encourage exercise and healthy choices